coursera-dl/edx-dl/README.md

     python edx-dl.py -u user@user.com -p password --course-list

-Your downloaded videos will be placed in a new Directory called "Downloaded", but you can also choose another destination with the '-o' argument.
+Your downloaded videos will be placed in a new Directory called `Downloaded`, but you can also choose another destination with the `-o` argument.

 To see all available options: